 Portrait

-Prior to joining the company in 2002, Jorn spent many years in the capital markets where he occupied various management positions in the areas of product development, product management and corporate strategy.
+Jorn joined Mastercard in 2002 and has held a range of leadership positions across the organization to accelerate the company’s digital vision.
+Previously, Jorn spent several years in capital markets where he occupied various management positions in product development, product management and corporate strategy.

-Jorn has a degree in Roman Philology at the University of Ghent and La Sapienza in Rome, Italy, and a post- graduate degree in business economics from the University of Leuven in Leuven, Belgium.
+Jorn is a member of Mastercard’s Executive Leadership Team and Management Committee.
+Originally from Belgium, he resides in London.
+He holds a degree in Roman Philology at the University of Ghent and the Sapienza University of Rome, and a post-graduate degree in business economics from the University of Leuven.

 Portrait